Guinea's Round Table Of Donors In Dubai: A Testament To Global Confidence In Guinea's Development Vision

-(MENAFN- Dubai PR Network) Dubai, February 14th, 2024 – The Republic of Guinea is poised to make a significant leap towards achieving its ambitious development goals with the upcoming Round Table of Donors (RTD) event, scheduled for February 15-16, 2024, at the prestigious Ritz Carlton Dubai Hotel.
-Organised by the Ministry of Planning and International Cooperation, this event has already garnered an overwhelming response from the international community, reflecting global confidence in Guinea's potential and strategic development vision.
+(MENAFN- AETOSWire) The Republic of Guinea is poised to make a significant leap towards achieving its ambitious development goals with the upcoming Round Table of Donors (RTD) event, scheduled for February 15-16, 2024, at the prestigious Ritz Carlton Dubai Hotel.
+Organized by the Ministry of Planning and International Cooperation, this event has already garnered an overwhelming response from the international community, reflecting global confidence in Guinea's potential and strategic development vision.

-'This landmark event is not just a forum for discussion; it is a platform for action, partnership, and shared vision.
-The overwhelming response from the international community is a powerful testament to the collective will to support Guinea on its journey towards sustainable development,' Her Excellency Ms Rose added.
-She emphasised the importance of new partnerships and the continued support of traditional allies in fostering economic diplomacy, enhancing urban infrastructure, and ensuring access to clean water for all.
+"This landmark event is not just a forum for discussion; it is a platform for action, partnership, and shared vision.
+The overwhelming response from the international community is a powerful testament to the collective will to support Guinea on its journey towards sustainable development," Her Excellency Ms. Rose added.
+She emphasized the importance of new partnerships and the continued support of traditional allies in fostering economic diplomacy, enhancing urban infrastructure, and ensuring access to clean water for all.

 The Government of Guinea invites media partners and stakeholders to join in this significant event, marking a major step towards inclusive and sustainable development in Guinea and setting a precedent for international cooperation and partnership in development.